phillipclapham/neuroweaver/README.md

 **Quick Run**: Spark “Lab’s alive!”
 Scene: Desk.
 Jot: “Sticky note curls, pen’s blue smear.”
 Next day: “Curl’s worse, smear’s dry.”
 Guess: “Chaos marks time.”
 Boom—models sharpen.

->**Lab Note**: Got a few moments in line at the store?
+>**📝 Lab Note**: Got a few moments in line at the store?
 Waiting for a friend?
 Use this time to practice your observation skills.
 It’s a quick and easy way to train your brain to notice more details in your environment.
 Use this pocket sized exercise to train your detective skills on the go: where ever you are, take a breath and observe your surroundings by engaging all your senses.
 What do you see, hear, smell, feel?
 Observe the details, the colors, the shapes, the textures.
 What’s happening around you?
 What’s the mood?
 What’s the story?
 Reflect on what you’ve observed and file it away, even if only mentally.
 Over time, you’ll notice that you’re becoming more aware of your environment and more in tune with the world around you.
 Give it a try and see how it transforms your perception of the world around you.

 ---